Han1-Chri5/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-Script that sets permissions to only other world users 9-Script that sets the mode of the file to specified attributes 10-Script that sets the file mode to reference that of another
+8-Script that sets permissions to only other world users 9-Script that sets the mode of the file to specified attributes 10-Script that sets the file mode to reference that of another 11-Script that adds execute permissions to only subdirectories of a current directory